12 things to buy BEFORE your trip to Thailand

 8. A packable microfiber towel

 A travel towel is a great item for traveling in Thailand.
-They don’t take up much room, and always come in handy.
+They don’t take up much room and always come in handy.
 I use a Pack Towel which you can buy from Amazon, and I love it.
 It soaks up loads of water and can easily dry a full body and head of hair.
 It dries quickly, and resists odor even after a lot of uses and being crammed wet into a bag all day.
-It comes in four sizes: face, hand, body, and beach.
-I think the sweet spot is body as it is big enough to use as a beach towel if you don’t mind your calves being in the sand.
-Beach seems just a little too big for carrying around all the time.

 Pro tip: When you have a bunch of dirty clothes to take to the laundry shop, you can easily tie them up in this towel for an easy way to carry it.
 The towel is machine washable but it’s best not to put it in the dryer.